-When someone first suggested I take cannabidiol (CBD) to help me calm down, I flat-out refused.
-"I hate weed," I said firmly, recalling the last time I'd smoked it back in my freshman year, when I'd whiteyed and stared at myself in the mirror for three hours.
+When someone suggested I take cannabidiol (CBD) to help me calm down, I flat-out refused to do it.
+"I hate weed," I said firmly, recalling the last time I'd smoked it back in my freshman year, when I'd stared at myself in the mirror for three hours.

 Over the past few years, as places across the U.S. and around the world legalize marijuana, the medical uses of CBD are becoming increasingly interesting to doctors and scientists (especially when it comes to epilepsy).
 What I'm particularly interested in, though, is CBD's potential for improving mental health.

 The scientific evidence for CBD's ability to quell anxiety, dampen psychosis, and lift the mood is patchy at the moment, although the National Institute on Drug Abuse is optimistic: "CBD has shown therapeutic efficacy in a range of animal models of anxiety and stress, reducing both behavioral and physiological (e.g., heart rate) measures of stress and anxiety."